jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 The ingredients in Alpha Brain are safe and effective.
 With that said, I'm not your doctor.
 I'm not a doctor at all.
 None of this is medical advice.
 Just my experiences.

 If you're worried before you [pick up some Alpha Brain](https://onnit.sjv.io/c/2316453/347302/5155), talk to your physician.
-Don't just trust some guy on the internet who constantly [talks about crackheads](/crackhead-head-quotes/) and used to get [punched in the face for a living.&nbsp;](/how-to-get-into-boxing/)
+Don't just trust some guy on the internet who constantly [talks about crackheads](/crackhead-head-quotes/) and used to get [punched in the face for a living.](/how-to-get-into-boxing/)

 ## **My overall experience with Alpha Brain**

 I take 2-4 Alpha Brain capsules in the morning on an empty stomach, depending on how much work I have to do and how well I slept the night before.
 As I write this, my son is a few days shy of 3 months, and as all new parents know, my sleep has been trash.

-It takes about 90 minutes for it fully kick in, but you're aware that something is happening within 15 minutes.&nbsp;
+It takes about 90 minutes for it fully kick in, but you're aware that something is happening within 15 minutes.

 Alpha brain has not only helped me stay focused during the day, but I even got my Chess.com rating over 1800 since I’ve been on it.
 Considering how much sleep deprivation wrecks your cognitive performance, I consider this improvement.